-Many analysts look at the raw, un-smoothed data (see table below) for the last three months and find it quite troubling and certainly not supportive of the first estimate of 2Q Real GDP of 4.1%!
+Many analysts look at the raw, un-smoothed data (see table below) for the last four months and find it quite troubling and certainly not supportive of a 2Q Real GDP of 4%!
 This raw monthly data is troubling, but monthly data is subject to wide swings, so this report will concentrate on the smoothed data shown below the table.

 The first graph has been generated by calculating a backward looking 12-month rolling sum, of the previous 12 month's Total Federal Receipts collected, to smooth the data.

 The smoothed data clearly shows Total Federal Receipts collected topping out in April 2008, as the 2007-2009 financial crisis took hold, and then bottoming in January 2010 when the economy started to recover.
 After the 2010 bottom, Total Federal Receipts moved up for six years until their growth began to slow about February 2016.
 Another top seems to be forming in April 2018.

 To get a more "dynamic" and "internal" look at the uptrend in total federal receipts collected, the Year-Over-Year Rate of Change was calculated to discover how the current 12-month trailing sum of Total Federal Receipts collected compared to the sum 12 months ago throughout the period in question.

 Clearly, the positive rate of change in Total Federal Receipts collected peaked in October 2005.
 The four years after that show the effect of the world-wide economic slowdown that preceded the financial crisis of 2007-2009, and then the crisis itself.
 Negative economic forces peaked in November 2009, and then the FED's unprecedented credit creation, in response to the crisis, allowed the economy to stage a dramatic recovery, but the rate of recovery peaked in June 2013 at a lower level of growth than that registered at the October 2005 peak.